 How to Find a Pet Sitter (Learn to Find A Reliable and Trustworthy Sitter)

-But should you opt for a pet sitter or send your pet to a doggy day care or boarding facility?
-Pet sitting services are usually less expensive and a reliable pet sitter can make your pet feel at home and feel safe in their familiar environment.
-Below Ill outline exactly how you can find a reliable and responsible sitter for your pets.
+But should you opt for a pet sitter or send your pet to a doggy daycare or boarding facility?
+Pet sitting services are usually less expensive, and a reliable pet sitter can make your pet feel at home and safe in its familiar environment.
+Below, I’ll outline exactly how you can find a reliable and responsible sitter for your pets.

 Why Hire A Pet Sitter?

-Professional pet sitters usually provide a better experience compared to friends or family.
-That’s because they have professional experience and strive to provide a outstanding service.
+Professional pet sitters usually provide a better experience than friends or family.
+That’s because they have professional experience and strive to provide outstanding service.

-Use a Professional Service to Find a Pet Sitter (Our Top Reccomendation)
+Use a Professional Service to Find a Pet Sitter (Our Top Recommendation)

-Using a professional pet sitting site gives you access to thousands of house sitters, who you can book straight away.
+Using a professional pet-sitting site gives you access to thousands of house sitters, who you can book immediately.
 Many sites allow you to search pet sitter profiles by location, years of experience, average rate, and star ratings.
 For example, you can filter for only 5-star pet sitters.

 Below is the number one site we recommend to our friends and family!
-We love this site as you don’t have to pay your house sitter a nightly rate.
-You pay for the membership annually and you get access to 1000s of house sitters that have background checked and reviews and ratings.
-You can check the site we are talking about by clicking the button below
+We love this site because you don’t have to pay your housesitter a nightly rate.
+You pay for the membership annually, and you get access to thousands of housesitters with background checks, reviews, and ratings.
+You can check the site we are discussing by clicking the button below.

-Some house sitters provide their services for free and for a fee, if you want to know the average dog sitting rates you can see it here.
-Its good to know what the average cost of a house sitter will be.
+Some house sitters provide their services for free and for a fee, if you want to know the average dog sitting rate, you can see it here.
+Its good to know what the average cost of a housesitter will be.

 Finding a Pet Sitter Through Recommendations and Word of Mouth